jtkovacs/jtkovacs.github.io/REFS/DBMS.md

     - button macros: Design > create a button > Property Sheet > Events > On Click > … > ApplyFilter
     - remove all filters: ApplyFilter > Where Condition = true
     - data macros: use to make logs that capture editing. create a log table; Table > After Update > …
-    - name macro autoexec to run it on launch
+    - Name macro autoexec to run it on launch
 - **Modules** are for Visual Basic code.

 Objects might not be immediately visible; right click on “All Access Objects”, choose “Navigation Options” from the resulting menu, and check “Show Hidden Objects”.